IPDS-59/anomali_bps/README.md

 7. The script will create a directory containing all the downloaded anomalies, a directory containing anomalies for each Supervisor, and an excel file which contains all the anomalies combined into one.

+8. (Optional) RUn the script to add status and last modified using input from STS path structure on [Data Structure](#notes).

 ## Input Data Structure

 ### List of anomalies